pdebuyl-lab/RMPCDMD/doc/install.rst

 provides a unique interface to RMPCDMD.

-To analyze simulation data, RMPCDMD provides the command ``rmpcdmd plot`` (see :ref:`run`) that requires Python a a number of packages (see below).
+To analyze simulation data, RMPCDMD provides the command ``rmpcdmd plot`` (see :ref:`run`) that requires Python and a number of packages (see below).

 .. note:: Once CMake has been executed, the RMPCDMD directory cannot be moved.
 If it is
           moved, the complete configuration procedure has to be restarted and the